kpnguyen21/erdos-coffee-bar/README.md

 `Semester`: Spring, Summer, or Fall, followed by a number indicating the year between 2014 and 2024.

-`Total_enrollment`: total student enrollment, including both U.S. students and international students.
+`Total_enrollment`: the total number of students enrolled, including both U.S. and international students.

-`Male`: number of male students enrolled that semester.
+`Male`: the number of male students enrolled during that semester.

-`Female`: number of female students enrolled that semester.
+`Female`: the number of female students enrolled during that semester.

-`White`: number of White students enrolled that semester.
+`White`: the number of White students enrolled during that semester.

-`Hispanic`: number of Hispanic students enrolled that semester.
+`Hispanic`: the number of Hispanic students enrolled during that semester.

-`Asian_American`: number of Asian American students enrolled that semester.
+`Asian_American`: the number of Asian American students enrolled during that semester.

-`African_American`: number of African American students enrolled that semester.
+`African_American`: the number of African American students enrolled during that semester.

-`Undegrad_Male`: number of male students in undergraduate program enrolled that semester.
+`Undegrad_Male`: the number of male students enrolled in the undergraduate program during that semester.

-`Undergrad_Female`: number of female students in undergraduate program enrolled that semester.
+`Undergrad_Female`: the number of female students enrolled in the undergraduate program during that semester.

 Prior to Fall 2017, male students were the majority at the University of Houston (see figure below).
 The solid lines were the student data and the dashed lines were the fit from `polyfit`.
 Since males are more likely to drink than females, this could indicate that our market size may decrease.